openKolibri/halo-90/readme.md

 | WEEE                     | No  (yearly fee)          |

 ## Liecence
 The product was designed by Sawaiz Syed for Kolibri who owns the copyright.
-Everything is released under permissive copyleft licenses, and copies of all licenses are included.
+Everything is released under permissive copyleft licenses.

 | Sector        | License      | Verison |
 | ------------- | ------------ | -------:|